What Families Ask When Choosing Golden Steward

 Will our family members be visited by the same steward?

 Yes, the same steward will visit your family member to build a strong relationship.
-If the client’s steward is unavailable, we will offer the option of having another steward visit or rescheduling the visit.
+If the client’s steward becomes unavailable, we will offer the option of having another steward visit or rescheduling the visit.

 Is each steward back-ground checked?